Grow Your Dental Membership Plan/

 Patient attrition and patient retention are one of the most commonly shared issues facing dental professionals yesterday, today, and looking to the future.
 The revolving door of one-spit-wonders, new patient specials, and the changing dynamics of a post-pandemic world have created instability for dental practices’ patient communities.

-Your Membership Plan Is Itself a Marketing Strategy
+Your Dental Membership Plan Is Itself a Marketing Strategy

 The task of thinking about what demographics of patients to whom you can build and offer a plan also helps to clarify the patient markets your practice should direct marketing efforts toward.